Getting Started to Create Your Own Climate and Energy Units

-The first step in planning units using NGSS is to identify the PE, or bundle of PEs, that meet your grade-level and discipline curricula requirements.
+The first step in planning units using NGSS is to identify the PE (standard), or bundle of PEs, that meet your grade-level and curriculum learning objectives.
 The next step is to identify which specific DCIs, SEPs, and CCCs "unpack" the PE(s) selected in order to create a coherent storyline for your unit.

 Since educators are most experienced in planning and teaching units by content area, the DCIs are a logical starting point when creating NGSS-aligned units.
 The SEPs and CCCs are also entry points for developing units using NGSS.

 Phenomena can connect to multiple NGSS DCIs and be used at both the lesson and unit level.
 A unit level phenomenon, or anchoring phenomenon, takes students the entire unit to understand and be able to explain the science behind it in their own words.
 A lesson-level phenomenon builds students' understanding of the bigger science concept.

 For more in-depth information about phenomena, see the Phenomena for NGSS teaching and learning website.